tejitak/node-line-bot-api/README.md

 // init with auth
 line.init({
   accessToken: '{YOUR_ACCESS_TOKEN}',
-  // (Optional) need webhook signature validation
+  // (Optional) for webhook signature validation
   channelSecret: '{YOUR_CHANNEL_SECRET}'
 })